 I’ve just returned from our local boulangerie and was elated to find myself on this misty morning surrounded by the distinct perfume of elderflower.

 Elderberry bushes are in full bloom here in Provence and will most likely be starting in more Northern regions.
 This noble bush, full of folk history, is the flowering wonder that no one really notices bordering pretty much every countryside road and found in temperate as well as tropical climates all around the world.
+Elderberry not only tastes brilliant but also has loads of health benefits too.
+It can help when you have the flu and if rich in antioxidants.

 I first discovered the enchanting flavour of Elderberry, or Sureau here in France, when I spent my first summer in England with Robin.
 We drove out into the countryside, picked the blooms from riversides, and returned home to start making elderflower cordial.
 It was a great success!
 I drank it all summer long.